1998 Russian financial crisis: Political fallout

 The financial collapse resulted in a political crisis as Yeltsin, with his domestic support evaporating, had to contend with an emboldened opposition in the parliament.
 A week later, on 23 August 1998, Yeltsin fired Kiriyenko and declared his intention of returning Chernomyrdin to office as the country slipped deeper into economic turmoil.
 Powerful business interests, fearing another round of reforms that might cause leading enterprises to fail, welcomed Kiriyenko's fall, as did the Communists.

 Yeltsin, who began to lose his hold on power as his health deteriorated, wanted Chernomyrdin back, but the legislature refused to give its approval.
-After the Duma rejected Chernomyrdin's candidacy twice, Yeltsin, his power clearly on the wane, backed down.
+After the State Duma rejected Chernomyrdin's candidacy twice, Yeltsin, his power clearly on the wane, backed down.
 Instead, he nominated Foreign Minister Yevgeny Primakov, who was approved by the State Duma by an overwhelming majority on 11 September 1998.

 Primakov's appointment restored political stability because he was seen as a compromise candidate able to heal the rifts between Russia's quarreling interest groups.
 There was popular enthusiasm for Primakov as well.
 Primakov promised to make payment of wages and pensions his government's first priority and invited members of the leading parliamentary factions into his Cabinet.

 Communists and the Federation of Independent Trade Unions of Russia staged a nationwide strike on 7 October 1998 and called on President Yeltsin to resign.
 On 9 October 1998, Russia, which was also suffering from a poor harvest, appealed for international humanitarian aid, including food.